Nissyaniss/BetterReMove/README.md

 ```

 **I hope i get to upload this onto the arch AUR repo but it is not the case at the moment**

-### Windows

-I actually doesn't fucking know even though my machine is on windows so you have the exe on the [release page](https://github.com/Nissyaniss/BetterReMove/releases) and you are on ur own, good luck.
-If you have any idea on how to do it hit me up i will do a proper tutorial in here.

 ## Usage